tuonglab/template_basic_python/README.md

 ## Instructions

 Once you have accepted the assignment, open the repository on your webpage or on vscode.
-If you have `GitHub` desktop installed, you can do it locally on your comhave to rememebr to push your commits.
+If you have `GitHub` desktop installed, you can do it locally on your computer.
+Just have to remember to push your commits.
 Check out https://github.com/tuonglab/github-starter-course for more information.

 Anyway, to perform the assignment(s), you would need to:

 1) `checkout` the `feedback` branch or click on the `feedback` branch.
 2) Click on the `learn` folder and look at the code/scripts relevant to the assignment i.e. If the assignment was `list`, click the corresponding `.py` file that has the word `list` in it e.g. `learn/learn_list.py`
 3) <b>There are mistakes contained in the file and it's your goal to fix them </b>.
 The expected outputs are in the `tests` folder.
 5) make your commits to the scripts in the `learn` folder.
-This will save your changes/answers to the assignments and trigger the tests to check if you do it correclty.
-Remember, you shold only do this on the `feedback` branch.
+This will save your changes/answers to the assignments and trigger the tests to check if you do it correctly.
+Remember, you should only do this on the `feedback` branch.
 7) check if the tests passed in either the `Pull requests` tab or the `Actions tab`.
 The goal is to have the test(s) be successful (green).

 If you are unsure about anything, post the questions on slack!